What is alpha hydroxy acid?

 Glycolic acid or other chemical peels may be used as part of a multi-phase treatment plan to address all of your cosmetic and medical skin concerns.
 For anti-aging, Botox and dermal fillers may be used to improve the facial contours and reduce deep wrinkles, while chemical peels or other resurfacing treatments improve the skin tone and texture.

 Join our Skin Fit Medical program for treatment packages and special savings.
-If you have any questions, or you are ready to schedule an appointment, call Dr. W. Dermatology at 281 771-0494.
-We have two convenient locations, one in Katy, and the other in Houston.
+If you have any questions, or you are ready to schedule an appointment, call Dr. W. Dermatology at (281) 771-0494.
+We have a convenient location in Houston.